 The demon Gods of Danavas and Daityas rule the world of Rasatala-Loka.
 They are strong, but cruel and forever in direct conflict with the gods.
 In ancient symbolism, demons – known as asuras in Hindu myth – represent your faults and weaknesses.

-During the process of self-development, you will encounter many demons, and your main weaknesses will show up in the latter two realms of the lower Lokas.
+During the process of self-development, you will encounter many demons, and your main weaknesses will show up in the latter two realms explained by the lower Lokas in Hindu mythology.
 These negative character traits are the easiest to identify and rectify.

 In this state of conscious awareness, individuals typically experience a lot of chaos in their life and have little to no control over their actions – but nor do they recognise what they are doing is wrong.